Popular Posts

 a 1964 example of a Root Warrior Recurve

 William Shakespeare Jr. invented a patent for his fishing reel and began producing fishing equipment in the late 1800s.
 During the 20th century, Shakespeare became a major producer of sporting equipment.
-In 1959 Shakespeare Cooperation acquired Parabow, the Ohio-based Parallel Plastics Company, a maker of archery equipment that later was organized into Shakespeare's Archery subsidiary.
+In 1959 Shakespeare Corporation acquired Parabow, the Ohio-based Parallel Plastics Company, a maker of archery equipment that later was organized into Shakespeare's Archery subsidiary.
 In early 1959 Shakespeare began a collaboration with a gifted bow maker Ernie Root and they introduced their first fiberglass and wood laminated bows, Model 100 - 600.
 See post: http://shakespearearchery.blogspot.com/2013/08/early-shakespeare-bows-model-100-model.html

 With Mr. Root's vision and expertise, Shakespeare created outstanding and affordable bows.
-During the 1960’s Ernie Root also maintained his own line of archery equipment.
+During the 1960s, Ernie Root also maintained his own line of archery equipment.
 Root Archery started as a family business in suburban Chicago.
 After outgrowing a couple of small spaces it moves out of the city, eventually settling in Big Rapids, MI.
 Most people assumed that Shakespeare acquired Root Archery in the late 1960s.
 Ernie Root’s Son Lawrence Root has been adding to the knowledge and now it seems that it was more of a mutually beneficial merger rather than an acquisition.
 Root Archery had been a supplier to Shakespeare for several years.
 Around the late 60's he sold a number of his designs to Shakespeare, who trimmed them down and renamed them.
 For example, The Root Warrior became the Necedah in 1964 as a 55” bow, and The Brush Master became the Kaibab, and the Field Master became the Ocala.
 The first bows of this type bore the name "ROOT BY SHAKESPEARE ".
 In truth Shakespeare should have labeled all of their bows~ “SHAKESPEARE BY ROOT” since Ernie Root was the driving creative and technical force behind the Archery division.
 Around 1968-69 Shakespeare bought the Root factories and production facilities, and it was known as “The Root Archery Division of the Shakespeare Company”.
-The “Root” name was dropped completely at the end of 1969 but Ernie Roots' design influence would continue and Mr. Root became consultant and manager production.
+The “Root” name was dropped completely at the end of 1969, but Ernie Roots' design influence would continue, and Mr. Root became consultant and manager production.
 Shakespeare Archery Division moved to Columbia, SC in 1972-73 a move Mr. Root opposed.
-Ernie Root remained in Big Rapids and he continued to build bows.
+Ernie Root remained in Big Rapids, and he continued to build bows.
 Shakespeare faltered due to the poor management and their unwillingness to embrace the compound bow.
 Shakespeare closed its Archery division in 1976.

 Joe Zoppa's Root Warrior

 The 58” Root Warrior was first introduced in 1964, the same year that Shakespeare introduced 55” The Necedah.
 The two bows are indistinguishable right down to the red feather rest.
 The Necedah eventually became a 58” bow in 1965.
-The 1968 “Root by Shakespeare” Warrior at 58” and the 1968 Shakespeare Necedah 54” were very similar bows with different woods and AMO.
+The 1968 “Root by Shakespeare” Warrior at 58” and the 1968 Shakespeare Necedah 58” were very similar bows with different woods and AMO.
 In fact, the Root Warrior’s profile can be found in many of the Shakespeare Bows.

 Root Warrior 1964-70.”
 Root by Shakespeare” Warrior x100, 1968